hwang-pro/myfirstportfolio/content/en/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Hwang Kyung-jae studying information security and web hacking at Jeonbuk National University's Department of Industrial Information Systems Engineering.
+bio: Hwang Kyeong Jae studying Industrial Information Systems Engineering at Jeonbuk National University with a double major in Computer Science and AI, interested in information security.

 #interests:
 #- Artificial Intelligence